Market Data Methodology

 Latencies

 1-minute granularity time series data points are continuously recomputed during and for up to 10 minutes after the interval they represent, and are not made available by API.
-This also means that data at any other granularity may change for up to 10-15 minutes after it becomes initially available via API.
+This also means that data at all granularities may change for up to 10-15 minutes after it becomes initially available via API.
+Candles are finalized after 15 minutes of their end-time.

 Corrections